There are now 2 possible online modes for units:

 - 6 points

-- Students are able to (1) present the principles of efficient, effective and equitable utilisation of resources, and recognise local and national needs in health care and service delivery across Australia's geographical areas; (2) provide culturally safe and culturally competent practice that includes recognition of the distinct needs of Aboriginal and Torres Strait Islander peoples in relation to oral health care provision; (3) describe the particularities of oral health management in patients with disabilities and special needs; (4) describe the business-related aspects of dental practice; and (5) present the results of the research activity.
+Students are able to (1) present the principles of efficient, effective and equitable utilisation of resources, and recognise local and national needs in health care and service delivery across Australia's geographical areas; (2) provide culturally safe and culturally competent practice that includes recognition of the distinct needs of Aboriginal and Torres Strait Islander peoples in relation to oral health care provision; (3) describe the business-related aspects of dental practice; and (4) present the results of the research activity.

 - Unit rules